manojpandey/hackdelhi/README.md

 ## Built With

+	- Flask on the backend for the server and serving the API's

-	- Flask on the backend, with ShakeJS being used for mimicing the API requests on the phone
+	- ShakeJS being used for mimicing the API requests on the phone

+	- CoinSecure API

+	- block.io API

 ## What's next for ShakePay